BillJr99/Ursinus-CS173/_pages/Assignments/Thematic/asmt-purpleamerica.md

 // Assumption: the edu.princeton.cs.algs4 package is imported in this file with
 // import edu.princeton.cs.algs4;

-//... then inside your class, and inside main(), you can do this:
+//... then you can do this:

 // This is the RGB color of the polygon int red = 255;